 Mazda is actively developing unique technologies to help achieve a sustainable society.

 The term SKYACTIV TECHNOLOGY covers all Mazda's innovative next-generation base technologies.
 Mazda is making comprehensive improvements in base technologies, such as enhancing the efficiency of powertrain components including the engine and transmission, reducing vehicle body weight, and improving aerodynamics.
-The number of models featuring SKYACTIV TECHNOLOGY has steadily increased since the first SKYACTIV-G engine was introduced in the 2011 upgraded Demio.
-The CX-5, launched in February 2012, was the first model to incorporate the full range of SKYACTIV technologies including the gasoline engine, diesel engine, transmission, body and chassis.
-The new Atenza/Mazda6, launched in November 2012, is also a full-SKYACTIV model.
-Moving forward, Mazda plans to steadily increase the number of models around the globe that incorporate the full range of SKACTIV TECHNOLOGY.
+The number of models featuring SKYACTIV TECHNOLOGY has steadily increased since the first SKYACTIV-G engine was introduced in the 2011 upgraded Demio (Japanese model).
+The full range of SKYACTIV technologies, including the gasoline engine, diesel engine, transmission, body, and chassis, were incorporated in the two models launched in 2012: the CX-5 and the Atenza/Mazda 6.
+The new Axela/Mazda 3, launched around the globe in autumn 2013, is also a full-SKYACTIV model.
+Moving forward, Mazda plans to steadily increase the number of models that incorporate the full range of SKYACTIV TECHNOLOGY.